 Those wishing to choose gummy bears should look for natural, non-gelatine gummy bears or gummy bears made from halal approved gelatine, which would be from halal bovine.

 Alcohol is strictly haram and so CBD-infused drinks are haram.

-The majority of CBD capsules which contain CBD oil are made from gelatine, either from pig or bovine, the latter would only be permissible if the cattle were reared and slaughtered in a halal manner.
+The majority of CBD capsules that contain CBD oil are made from gelatine, either from pig or bovine, the latter would only be permissible if the cattle were reared and slaughtered in a halal manner.

 Look for vegetarian capsules from a reputable supplier.